-/ Step Action 1 Check that your iPhone is connected to a network (WiFi or cellular).
-You can then install FreeStyle Libre 2 from the App Store.
+Step Action 1 Check that your phone is connected to a network (WiFi or cellular).
+You can then install FreeStyle Libre 2 from the App Store (iPhone) or Google Play Store (Android Phone).
 Tap the App icon to open the App.
 Note: You only need to be connected to a network for setup, using LibreView, and sharing with other apps.
 You do not need to be connected to scan a Sensor, add notes, or review your history in the App.
 2 Swipe left to view some helpful tips or tap GET STARTED NOW at any point.

-Step Action 3 Confirm your country and tap NEXT .
+Step Action 3 Confirm your country/region and tap NEXT .
 4 You need a LibreView account to use the App.
 Follow onscreen instructions to review legal information and create a new account or login to your existing account.
 You can continue using an existing Sensor with the App on a compatible phone that is logged into the same LibreView account.
-LibreView Data Management Software is developed by Newyu, Inc. Use of FreeStyle Libre 2 app requires registration with LibreView, a service provided by Abbott and Newyu, Inc. 5 Confirm your glucose unit of measure and tap NEXT .

-Step Action 6 Select how you count carbohydrates (in grams or servings) and tap NEXT .
+5 Confirm your glucose unit of measure and tap NEXT .
+6 Select how you count carbohydrates (in grams or servings) and tap NEXT .
 The carbohydrate unit will be used in any food notes you enter in the App.

-7 The App now displays some important information.
+Step Action 7 If using Android Phone , select whether you want sound and vibration OR vibration only when you scan your Sensor.
+Tap NEXT .
+Note: This setting does not affect alarms.
+8 The App now displays some important information.
 Accept the requested permissions.
 Tap NEXT after reviewing each screen.
-8 Apply a new Sensor and then tap NEXT .
+9 Apply a new Sensor and then tap NEXT .
 Go to Starting Your Sensor section.
 Note: If you need help applying your Sensor, tap HOW TO APPLY A SENSOR or go to Applying Your Sensor section.